I have diverticulosis. Would live cultures be beneficial?

 If this question is posed in practice, it is worth stating that firstly, probiotics are a natural supplement, and not a medicine.
 They will not cure diverticulosis.
-However maintaining a healthy balance of good bacteria in the gut may support digestive health and therefore play a part in preventing new diverticula forming, or indeed in preventing the worsening of existing diverticula.
+Maintaining a healthy balance of good bacteria in the gut may support digestive health and therefore play a part in preventing new diverticula from forming, or indeed could prevent the worsening of existing diverticula.

 And what about diverticulitis?